Diana Zuckerman, PhD, National Center for Health Research, April 23, 2018

 Please stop these dangerous installations from going forward.

 As president of the National Center for Health Research, I testified about the risks of these materials at the U.S. Consumer Product Safety Commission this past week, and have previously testified before the Maryland House of Delegates Appropriations Committee and the D.C.
 City Council.
 I am sorry to say that I have repeatedly seen and heard scientists from the turf industry and other turf industry lobbyists say things that are absolutely false.
 They claim that these products are proven safe (not true) and that federal agencies have stated there are no health risks (also not true).
 They also give misleading assurances such as “there is no evidence of a child getting cancer from these products.”
 The problem with that type of statement is that it is virtually impossible to prove that a chemical exposure causes one specific individual to develop cancer.
 What we do know is that many of the materials being used contain carcinogens, and when children are exposed to those carcinogens day after day, week after week, and year after year, they increase the chances of our children developing cancer, either now or as they get older.
 That should be adequate reason to not install them in Montgomery County.
-Add to that the short-term risk of asthma, obesity, attention problems, and early puberty, and it is time for the County to educate its opinion leaders and stop spending millions of dollars on fields and playgrounds that are less safe and more expensive than well designed natural grass fields and ADA-compliant engineered wood fiber.
+Add to that the short-term risk of asthma, obesity, attention problems, and early puberty, and it is time for the County to educate its opinion leaders and stop spending millions of dollars on fields and playgrounds and insurance for trip that are less safe and more expensive than well designed natural grass fields and ADA-compliant engineered wood fiber.